almazkun/almazkun.github.io/README.md

 > Sometimes you need to take a sword and sword things out.

-> When you have a Python everything is a Python script.
+> When you have a Python everything is a Python scriptable.